 - Space Complexity is expressed as: It is similar to DFSe.
 O(bl), where 1 is specified depth limit.

-DLS algorithm is used when we know the search domain and there exists a prior knowledge of the problem and its domain while this is not the case for uninformed search strategy.
-Typically, we have little idea of the depth of the goal node unless one has tried to solve it before and has found the solution.
+DLS algorithm is used when we know the search domain, and there exists a prior knowledge of the problem and its domain while this is not the case for uninformed search strategy.
+Typically, we have little idea of the goal node’s depth unless one has tried to solve it before and has found the solution.

 This is a guide to Depth Limited Search.
-Here we discuss the example of Depth Limited Search Process along with the algorithms, advantages, and disadvantages.
+Here we discuss Depth Limited Search Process’s example and the algorithms, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –